Hello Fellow Readers, I hope you enjoy the story of how I celebrated Easter 2020, dividing and sharing perennials.

 Easter with family wasn’t to be as I’m sure was true for most of you.
 Instead, we took a road trip up to Pine Bush, NY, to tend to my family’s plot.
-I brought a sack of garden tools; three I cherish that was once my dear old moms.
+I brought a sack of garden tools; three I cherish that were once my dear old moms.
 Fiskars tools were made in America back then, very hardy, as evidenced by the years in service.

 Before we left, I considered digging up a clump of daffodils.
-But thought for sure I brought some last spring.
-Plus, plants in full bloom is not a good time to make a move.
+But I thought for sure I brought some last spring.
+Plus, plants in full bloom are not a good time to make a move.
 They are blooming more bountifully than years past.
 Just as a garden of daffodils not far from here planted in the shape of a cross.
 Each year they magically reach peak bloom on Easter Day, no matter the weather.
 Hence why Daffodils (Narcissus) are symbols of rebirth and new beginnings.

 How perennial cuttings from my garden began

 The New Prospect Cemetery is modest with headstones next to the church that dates back to the 1800s, many with the names worn away.
-Mom loved to tell the tale of how her grandma, she called Baba, use to help herself to cuttings around the gravestones when they visited.
+Mom loved to tell how her grandma, she called Baba, used to help herself to plant cuttings around the gravestones when they visited.
 And how her Aunt Bessie, who raised her, would scold Baba for taking plants.
 “They would give them to me if they were here,” her comeback.
 And as every generous gardener knows, Baba was right.
 It’s not stealing.
 Its spreading joy and the gift of life, which inspired the idea to bring divides from my garden that first spring three years back and plant them around my mom and dad’s headstone.

 The dried stems from the Shasta daisies planted last year proved there was a boisterous summer bloom.
 The Giant Lamb’s Ear (Stachys byzantina ‘Helene von Stein,’ also called’ Big Ears’) was plentiful and taking over the Palace Purple Coral Bells (Heuchera micrantha).
 I separated the Lamb’s Ear and planted them by the headstones of generations past, giving the Coral Bells more room to flourish.